-Greenplum Database 7 requires the following software packages on RHEL systems.
-The packages are installed automatically as dependencies when you install the Greenplum RPM package):
+Greenplum Database 6 requires the following software packages on RHEL/CentOS 6/7 systems which are installed automatically as dependencies when you install the Greenplum RPM package):

-SSL is supported only on the Greenplum Database coordinator host system.
+SSL is supported only on the Greenplum Database master host system.
 It cannot be used on the segment host systems.